Table of Contents

 Kittens need constant care and attention.

 They should not be left alone for more than 4-5 hours.
-This is because when left alone, kittens can get themselves in all sorts of dangerous situations.
-They may get trapped somewhere or fall down from a high surface and hurt themselves.
+This is because kittens can get themselves in dangerous situations when left alone.
+They may get trapped or fall from a high surface and hurt themselves.

 Geriatric Cats